Surrendering a Pet

 To surrender your pet to LCAS, please note the following guidelines:

 - Cats and dogs should be up to date on their rabies vaccination prior to surrender.
 Pets that arrive with current rabies vaccinations are able to move more quickly through the medical and behavioral assessment process shortening their stay in the shelter.
 Help us, help your pet – ensure their rabies vaccine is up to date before surrender.
+If you need need assistance finding low-cost vaccination options, check out our Low-Cost Resource Flyer.

 - Pets can only be accepted from Loudoun County residents over the age of 18.
 Proof of age and residency will be required.